Blupblupblup/Near-OOD-Doppler-Signatures/README.md

 ### Micro-Doppler dataset

-This micro-Doppler signatures dataset was generated thanks to a MATLAB simulation, the code of which can be found in this other repo (???
-ADD URL).
+This micro-Doppler signatures [dataset](https://cloud.mbauw.eu/s/BPtk5HYkyBWAGLo), to be placed in the `data/` directory, was generated thanks to a MATLAB simulation, the code of which can be found in this other [repository](https://github.com/Blupblupblup/Doppler-Signatures-Generation).
 Four classes are used to create normal and anomalous modes, each class being defined by a helicopter-like target with a specific number of rotating blades, the latter being responsible for specific spectrum modulation patterns.

 *Inter-class diversity:* the number of blades changes across classes, changing the modulation pattern